 Before an IVF cycle, medications are administered to get the ovaries to produce more eggs.
 If you already have a reduced number of eggs or have elevated FSH levels, your body might not respond properly to IVF medications, which is not a good sign.

-If your body responds well to the medication and produces more eggs, you have good chances of IVF success.
-But if it doesn’t, then your chances that the IVF will fail are greater.
+If your body responds well to the medication and produces more eggs, you have good chances of IVF success as it indicates the normal functioning of hormones in your body.
+But if it doesn’t, then your chances of IVF success are reduced.

 4. Sperm quality